Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

-8 Things You Must Know about Mental Illness
+10 Things You Need to Know about Mental Illness

 mental health don't give up

 Some illnesses are transient, but mental health disorders are often longer-lasting and complex.
-They can affect one's daily life and relationships, so it becomes important to be informed about certain realities while living with a mental illness.
+They can affect one's daily life and relationships, so there's every need to be informed about certain realities while living with a mental illness.

-How much you understand about your mental health disorder can impact how it affects your daily life and relationships.
+How much you understand about your mental health disorder can impact how it affects your life.
 Even when you don't have a mental illness, knowing some facts can help improve your relationships with people that live with it.

-To help you achieve a higher quality of life, here are crucial things you must know about mental illness.
+To help you improve your quality of life and relationships, here are 10-things to know about mental illness.

-Mental health disorders are just as common as other physical conditions like cancer and diabetes.
-Statistics show that about one in five American adults yearly experiences a mental health issue.
-Suicide, a leading cause of death in the US, is attributed to mental illness.
+Mental health disorders are very common.
+In fact, as other physical conditions like cancer and diabetes.
+Statistics show that about one in five American adults yearly experiences a mental health issue, while 1 in 25 American adults are living with a mental health disorder at any given time.

 It would help if you didn't consider your mental health challenges as a personal weakness.
 No, they're more about how your genes and brain are wired.
 Your personal experience, such as trauma, may also influence your mental health.
 But it's never because you're weak.

-Many mental illnesses such as schizophrenia and bipolar disorder are passed through genes.
+Many mental illnesses such as schizophrenia and bipolar disorder may pass through genes.
 A brain malfunction, possibly during development, may also affect one's intelligence and thinking patterns.

-Whether you're mentally ill or know someone who is, knowing this can go a long way to avoid discrimination.
+Whether you're mentally ill or know someone who is, this information can go a long way to prevent discrimination.

 While one person may experience only a few symptoms of depression, another may experience many others.
 Each person may be affected differently based on their personality and unique nature.